 Courses are scheduled at various times of the year and at various institutions, based on demand.
-The ACENET Basics Series, as well as many of the ACENET Focus Seminars, are offered, at minimum, every spring during May-June.
+Four of the ACENET Basics Series (Introduction to HPC With ACENET & Compute Canada, Introduction to Linux, Introduction to Shell Scripting, and Job Scheduling with Slurm), as well as many of the ACENET Focus Seminars, are offered, at minimum, every spring during May-June.
 Participants have the option of attending in person at either Dalhousie University, St. FX University, University of New Brunswick, or Memorial University.
 Should these locations not be convenient, most topics are also offered via video-conference through any of the Collaboration Rooms at our partner institutions.

 Our workshops and seminars can also be arranged at other times of year and locations.
 If you would like to see a particular workshop delivered, and it is not amongst our upcoming training, or if you’re looking for customized training or training that doesn’t appear in our catalogue, please complete the Training Request below.

 There are also a few video tutorials available for a number of workshops.

 These hour-long sessions introduce the essentials of advanced computing at ACENET.
 It is strongly recommended that all new Compute Canada/ACENET users take the Introduction to HPC With ACENET & Compute Canada, Introduction to Linux, Introduction to Shell Scripting and Job Scheduling with Slurm sessions.

 Experienced users may find the Introduction to Shell Scripting and Job Scheduling with Slurm sessions useful in order to gain greater efficiency from the computing clusters.